The Best Foods For Your Oral Health

 Raws Onion and Garlic

 An occasional piña colada is not only good for the soul it can also help whiten your teeth!
-Pineapples are the only naturally grown food that contain an enzyme called bromelain.
+Pineapples are the only naturally grown food that contains an enzyme called bromelain.
 Bromelain is an anti-inflammatory that acts as a stain remover and can break up the plaque that builds on your teeth.

 Beyond simply being the basis of all life on the planet, and the universe for that matter, there isn’t much that water can’t do to improve your health.
 With regards to your teeth water encourages saliva production and can also rinse your mouth of loose plaque and debris.
 Additionally, water can be used as an appetite suppressant, decreasing the chances you start reaching for a sugary snack!